 A Pocketful of Crows

-It was at this time, and quite by accident, Joanne first saw the drawings of Bonnie Helen Hawkins.
-At this point in time Bonnie had never ever illustrated a book before, but both Joanne and the publisher, Orion decided to take a chance on an unknown artist.
-So with only 12 weeks to complete all 24 black and white illustrations, Bonnie set about work.
-The following gallery shows just a small selection from the complete collection.
-For more about Joanne Harris please visit her site http://www.joanne-harris.co.uk or visit https://www.orionbooks.co.uk
+It was at this time, and quite by accident, Joanne first saw my drawings.
+At this point I had never illustrated a book, but both Joanne and the publisher, Gollancz decided to take a chance on an unknown artist.
+So I had only 12 weeks to complete all 24 black and white illustrations.

 What the critics say.....